 The chief legislative and policy-making body of Kent County Government is the 19-member Board of Commissioners.

 Commissioners are elected to 2-year terms from districts that are roughly equal in population.
 A chair and vice-chair are elected at the first meeting of each new year by the Commissioners.
 The chair appoints each Commissioner to one of two standing committees: the Finance and Physical Resources Committee or the Legislative and Human Resources Committee.

-Board Vice-Chair and Finance Committee Chair - Jim Saalfeld (District 11)
+Board Vice-Chair and Legislative and Human Resources Committee Chair – Shana Shroll (District 19)

-Board Minority Vice-Chair and Finance and Physical Resources Committee Vice-Chair - Carol Hennessy (District 14)
+Board Minority and Legislative and Human Resources Committee Vice-Chair – Carol Hennessy (District 14)

 Among the Commissioners' other duties are: